szegedai/Robust-Segmentation-Evaluation/README.md

 The key advantage of Robust-Segmentation-Evaluation lies in its pre-determined hyperparameters, eliminating the need for tuning and simplifying the evaluation process for any segmentation model.

-# How to use AutoAttack
+# How to use Robust-Segmentation-Evaluation

 ### Installation